-You’re probably reading this over Wi-Fi.
+You’re probably reading this connected over Wi-Fi.
 So is your smartwatch.
 Your printer.
 Your fridge.
 Your kid’s iPad.
 Your neighbor’s doorbell.
 Even the plane you flew last month was dishing out 802.11 signals mid-air.

 But if you asked people where Wi-Fi came from, most would shrug.
 Some might say Silicon Valley.
 Others might mumble something about NASA or DARPA.
 The truth is that Wi-Fi wasn’t the work of a single inventor or lab.
 It was the result of breakthroughs made over decades across continents.